How to get residency, set up a company and investment opportunities in Costa Rica

 Employees: Monthly income below CRC 792,000 (≈ USD 1,400) is tax-exempt.
 Monthly income from CRC 792,000 (≈ USD 1,400) to CRC 1,188,000 (≈ USD 2,100) is taxed at 10%.
 Excess is taxed at 15%.

-In the case of the employees, tax must be withheld at the source by the payer or agent of retention and make the declaration within the first fifteen calendar days of the following month.
+In the case of the employees, a tax must be withheld at the source by the payer or agent of retention and make the declaration within the first fifteen calendar days of the following month.

 Self-employed whose income is derived from professional services, brokerage, commissions (sales) or fees may elect to deduct up to 25% of their gross income without itemizing the expenses or may elect to itemize the expenses incurred.